 In addition, certain countries require import and other special licenses in order for certain of our products to be imported into or sold in that country.
 Our inability to satisfy these requirements in a timely manner has in the past, and may continue to, prevent us from meeting our customers' expectations in these countries and to lose sales.
+For example, in response to recent explosions at gas storage facilities in Singapore and China, the import of gas canisters and chemicals viewed as dangerous have come under increased regulatory scrutiny by governmental officials.
+This increased regulation may impair the ability of our Electronic Materials business segment to import those products into Singapore and China and may cause us to lose sales.

-Our results of operations could be adversely affected by changes in taxation.
+Our results of operations could be adversely affected by changes in taxation or by adverse tax rulings.
 We have facilities in foreign countries and, as a result, are subject to taxation and audit by a number of taxing authorities.
 Tax rates vary among the jurisdictions in which we operate.
 Our results of operations could be affected by market opportunities or decisions we make that cause us to increase or decrease operations in one or more countries, or by changes in applicable tax rates or audits by the taxing authorities in countries in which we operate.
 In addition, we are subject to laws and regulations in various locations that govern the determination of which is the appropriate jurisdiction to decide when and how much profit has been earned and is subject to taxation in that jurisdiction.
 Changes in these laws and regulations could affect the locations where we are deemed to earn income, which could in turn affect our results of operations.
 We have deferred tax assets on our balance sheet.
-Changes in applicable tax laws and regulations could affect our results of operations.
+Changes in applicable tax laws and regulations could affect our ability to realize those deferred tax assets, which could also affect our results of operations.
 Each quarter we forecast our tax liability based on our forecast of our performance for the year.
 If that performance forecast changes, our forecasted tax liability may change.

-In connection with the Merger we have undertaken a complex internal reorganization of our foreign subsidiaries in order to rationalize and streamline our foreign operations, focus our management efforts on certain local opportunities and to take advantage of favorable business conditions in certain localities.
+We have undertaken a number of complex internal reorganizations of our foreign subsidiaries in order to rationalize and streamline our foreign operations, focus our management efforts on certain local opportunities and to take advantage of favorable business conditions in certain localities.
 While we have exercised diligence in undertaking this internal reorganization, there can be no assurance that this reorganization, or any future internal reorganization, will not result in adverse tax consequences in the United States or in foreign countries in which we have operations.
 This could adversely impact our profitability from foreign operations and result in a material reduction in our results of operations.